 Grade: incomplete.
 This was a not a normal Rio tournament so not the normal Rio poker population.

-The Rio poker room ‘s standing tournament is a has a $65 entry fee (with $22 rake -yes, Virginia, an abysmal 34% rate) for 5,000 chips and 20-minute blinds.
+The Rio poker room’s standing tournament has a $65 entry fee (with $22 rake -yes, Virginia, an abysmal 34% rate) for 5,000 chips and 20-minute blinds.
 It offers a $5 staff bonus for another 5,000 chips, so most people likely buy-in for $70, with the functional rake at a potentially record-setting 39%!
 The tournament guarantee is a whopping $500.
 This tournament runs four times per day (10am, 1pm, 4pm, and 9pm).
 This gives the savvy poker tournament player four opportunities to say “No freakin’ way” and find any number of better structures in town.
-In previous years, we have stopped in to the Rio to ask about the tournaments and got the feeling that they rarely go off.
+In previous years, we have stopped into the Rio to ask about the tournaments and got the feeling that they rarely go off.
 Bravo Poker also indicates that tournaments do not run often, and are small when they do.

 Cash Game Activity